tilden/tilden.github.io/_posts/2019-03-19-google-inbox.md

   title="You're a kitty!"
 %}

 Conceptually, one cannot _un_-read a message; the very idea is inherently absurd.
 Yet most email clients offer this option as if it's a completely normal thing to do.
-I believe this is an awkward holdover from legacy mail clients that is thoroughly obsoleted by an email client with properly designed categorization abilities.
+I believe this is an awkward holdover from legacy mail clients that could only store 1-bit of metadata for each email.
+It is, in my view, thoroughly obsoleted if an email client has properly designed categorization abilities.
 In short: it's better to create a new organizational construct (that of "completeness"), than to arbitrarily assign meaning onto something effectively unrelated.

 ## Part 3: Alternatives